oracle-livelabs/adb/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

 ### Prerequisites

-- The following lab requires an <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
+- The following lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
 - This lab assumes you have successfully provisioned Oracle Autonomous database an connected to ADB with SQL Developer web.
 - You have completed the user setups steps.